clux/rust-meetup-london/source/slides.md

 NOTES:
 - Hi.
 Eirik.
 Platform, lot of things related to kube and rust.
 - Writing kube controllers (app managing resources in kube), and extending the kubernetes API with your own CRs, and writing controllers for that.
-- but first some operational basic, managing microsvcs in rust
+- but first some operational problems, managing microsvcs in rust

 ---
 <!-- .slide: data-background-image="./fry-safety.webp" data-background-size="100% auto" class="color"-->